aptos-labs/aptos-core/developer-docs-site/docs/guides/use-aptos-explorer.md

 The resulting [Transaction details](#transaction-details) page appears.

-### Find account address
+### Find an account address

-The simplest way to find your addess is to use the [Aptos Petra Wallet](https://petra.app/docs/use).
+The simplest way to find your address is to use the [Aptos Petra Wallet](https://petra.app/docs/use).

-Then simply append it to the following URL to load its details in th Aptos Explorer: https://explorer.aptoslabs.com/account/
+Then simply append it to the following URL to load its details in the Aptos Explorer: https://explorer.aptoslabs.com/account/

 Like so: